Phuraz/article2_repository/README.md

 Block Arrival Delays.”

 ## Contents
 - `Final_Hawkes_Bitcoin_data_PyMC_Model_Comparison_Py310`: Initial experimentation with model fitting saved into the disk via az.to_netcdf().
 Most model fitting logic is commented out, can be uncommented and executed.
-Note since saved model file breach the Github files threshold, so to reproduce the analysis executed the fitting and save to disk.
+Note since saved model file breach the Github files threshold, model fitting logic will need to executed and then saved to disk otherwse the  `REVIEWS_Refactored_Final_Bitcon_PyMC_Bayes_Analysis.ipynb.` will not compile.
 - `REVIEWS_Refactored_Final_Bitcon_PyMC_Bayes_Analysis.ipynb.`: Is the final analysis contain all the visualisation and comparisons.
 Minimal model fitting, models are rather loaded from disk via az.from_netcdf().
 - `functions.py`: reusable Python functions called by the main notebook, including model-fitting and evaluation utilities.
 - `figs/`: manuscript figures.